 These amendments shall come into force with effect from April 01, 2023.
 The Company is assessing the potential effect of the amendments on its financial statements.
 The Company will adopt these amendments, if applicable, from applicability date.

-Notes to the financial statements for the year ended 31 March 2023
+Notes to the financial statements (continued) For the year ended 31 March 2023

-4 Other financial assets (unsecured considered good)
+4 Other financial assets (Unsecured considered good)